tramarobin/fctSnPM/README.md

 These options act at a statistical level, modifying the alpha error or the number of iterations.

 * `alpha` is the alpha error risk for the ANOVA.
 Default is 0.05. @isnumeric.
+* `alphaT` is the original alpha used for post hoc tests (Bonferonni correction is applied after as alphaT/number of comparisons.
+Default is the same as `alpha`. @isnumeric.
 * `multiIT` define the number of permutations as multiIT/alpha.
-Default is 10, corresponds to 200 iterations for 5% risk.
+Default is 1, corresponds to 20 iterations for 5% risk.
 **Must be increased for better reproductibility.**
 * `IT` is a fixed number of iterations (override the multiIterations - not recommended).
 Specified either multiIterations or IT, but not both.
 * `maximalIT` is the limit of the number of maximal permutations in case of too many multiple comparisons.
 Default is 10000. @isnumeric.
-* `alphaT` is the original alpha used for post hoc tests (Bonferonni correction is applied after as alphaT/number of comparisons.
-Default is 0.05. @isnumeric. (changes are not recommended)
-* `nT` is the number of post hoc tests performed (override the alphaT - not recommended). @isnumeric.
-Specified either alphaT or nT, but not both.
 * `doAllInteractions` By default, all post hoc tested are made even if ANOVA did not revealed interaction.
 Use 0 to performed only post-hoc when interaction was found. @isnumeric.
 * `ignoreAnova` By default, consider the ANOVA significant location to interpret post-hoc.
 Use 1 to interpret only post-hoc tests (not recommended). @isnumeric.